Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Contact attorney David Lesh at 503.546.2928 for additional information.

-If you do not hire a lawyer to contest your implied consent suspension, you should request and attend the hearing yourself.
+If you do not hire a DUII lawyer to contest your implied consent suspension, you should definitely request and attend the hearing yourself.
 In fact, only a small percentage of persons facing an implied consent suspension request a hearing.
-Remember, the Hearings Case Management Unit must receive the written request to contest your implied consent suspension within 10 days of the date of your DUII arrest.
+Remember, the Hearings Case Management Unit must receive the written request to contest your implied consent suspension no later than 4:59 p.m. on the 10th day following your arrest.

-Under Oregon law, a person commits the offense of driving while under the influence of intoxicants (DUII) if the person drives a vehicle while the person:
+HOW DO YOU COMMIT A DUII?
+WHAT IS A DUII?
+Under Oregon DUII law, a person commits the offense of driving while under the influence of intoxicants (DUII) if the person drives a vehicle, upon a premises open to the public, while the person:

 • Has 0.08 percent or more by weight of alcohol in the blood of the person as shown by chemical analysis of the breath or blood of the person; OR